awsdocs/amazon-redshift-developer-guide/doc_source/materialized-view-refresh.md

 Amazon Redshift has two strategies for refreshing a materialized view:
 + In many cases, Amazon Redshift can perform an incremental refresh\.
 In an *incremental refresh*, Amazon Redshift quickly identifies the changes to the data in the base tables since the last refresh and updates the data in the materialized view\.
 Incremental refresh is supported on the following SQL constructs used in the query when defining the materialized view:
   + Constructs that contain the clauses SELECT, FROM, \[INNER\] JOIN, WHERE, GROUP BY, or HAVING\.
-  + Constructs that contain aggregations, such as SUM and COUNT\.
+  + Constructs that contain aggregations, such as SUM, MIN, MAX, and COUNT\.
   + Most built\-in SQL functions, specifically the ones that are immutable, given that these have the same input arguments and always produce the same output\.
 + If an incremental refresh isn't possible, then Amazon Redshift performs a full refresh\.
 A *full refresh* reruns the underlying SQL statement, replacing all of the data in the materialized view\.
 + Amazon Redshift automatically chooses the refresh method for a materialize view depending on the SELECT query used to define the materialized view\.